 Shake gently the rice for a few seconds with your fingers, then throw away the water become murky and replace it with other clean water.

 Repeat this process until the water turn out to be nearly clear.

-When finished rinsing, pour the rice in a colander and let it drain for about twenty minutes.
+When finished rinsing, soak your rice for 20 minuts, then pour it in a colander and let it drain (for at least 20 minutes).

-Put the rice in a pot with a thick bottom, add 600 ml of unsalted water (3 cups) and bring to the boiling point at a high heat.
+Put the rice in a pot with a thick bottom, add 525 ml of unsalted water and bring to the boiling point at a high heat.

 As soon as your water begins to boil, cover the pot with a lid, low the heat and wait for 10 minutes.